 Note: paragraph (b) is intended to permit facilities to operate that are not open to the public, such as schools, workplaces or onsite rehabilitation facilities.
+Member only facilities are considered open to the public.

-- (2) A person who owns, controls or operates a physical recreational facility in the Restricted Area may operate that facility if it is operated for the exclusive use of training for professional and high-performance sports persons if they: - (a) only permit a person to attend the facility who is necessary for the management of the facility or professional sport training; and
+(2) A person who owns, controls or operates a physical recreational facility in the Restricted Area may operate that facility if it is operated for the exclusive use of training for professional and high-performance sports persons if they:

-Examples: coaching staff of a professional sports team, and persons employed or engaged in the management or maintenance of the facility are necessary attendees.

-- (b) do not permit a food and drink facility to operate at the facility, other than to the extent necessary to provide food and drink to persons permitted to attend the facility; and - (c) use reasonable endeavours to implement relevant recommendations by the Victorian Government to manage public health risks arising out of the operation of the facility.
+- (a) only permit a person to attend the facility if they are necessary for the management of the facility or professional sport training; and - Examples: coaching staff of a professional sports team, and persons employed or engaged in the management or maintenance of the facility are necessary attendees. - (b) do not permit a food and drink facility to operate at the facility, other than to the extent necessary to provide food and drink to persons permitted to attend the facility under paragraph (a); and - (c) use all reasonable endeavours to implement relevant recommendations by the Victorian Government to manage public health risks arising out of the operation of the facility.